 What does 'forty people, eighteen months' actually mean?

-The customer's direct quote is: 'What I was able to accomplish in a few weeks would have taken me and a team of 40+ people 18 months or longer in the Fortune 500 space.'
-This is a comparison to their direct experience managing equivalent service management builds at Fortune 500 companies, where a comparable system typically requires a multi-quarter program with a sizable cross-functional team — business analysts, software engineers, database administrators, UI developers, QA, deployment engineers, and change management.
-The quote is not suggesting those 40 people are out of work.
-It is suggesting that the coordination cost traditionally requiring that team is compressed by the execution-layer tooling to what a single experienced operator can do in days.
+It is a comparison to traditional enterprise delivery.
+A comparable service management system built inside a large company typically requires a multi-quarter program with a sizable cross-functional team — business analysts, software engineers, database administrators, UI developers, QA, deployment engineers, and change management.
+The point is not that those forty people are out of work.
+It is that the coordination cost traditionally requiring that team is compressed by execution-layer tooling to what a single experienced operator can do in days.

-Why does a single self-service enterprise close matter for Taskade?
+Why does a self-service enterprise upgrade matter for Taskade?

 It matters because enterprise sales motions typically have long cycles, multiple stakeholder engagements, and significant sales-engineering costs.
-A self-service enterprise close suggests that the product experience — the construction of a running system inside a workspace, the observable depth of the integration, the operational reliability — can carry what normally requires a human sales process.
-If the first such close can happen organically, the pattern is reproducible.
+A self-service enterprise upgrade suggests that the product experience — the construction of a running system inside a workspace, the observable depth of the integration, the operational reliability — can carry what normally requires a human sales process.
+If it can happen organically, the pattern is reproducible.

 How does the Workspace DNA architecture produce production-grade builds?